sanketme/PySD-doubt/README.md

 ### **Objective:**
 We want to understand **why** the outputs from the PySD and Vensim models do not match, and how we can modify the PySD run to generate the same output as the Vensim calculations.

+### **What does it lead to?**
+The actual model (which has not been shared), produces quite a different results in the PySD run which is of main concern for my solution